Badosa feeling right at home, moves on at Miami Open

 “This is what I’ve always dreamed of,” said Fruhvirtova, who entered Miami ranked 279th and will likely climb about 100 spots — more if she keeps winning.

+It was not a dream for Azarenka, who quit the match very abruptly and walked off the court.
+Later, in a statement released through the tournament, she apologized.

+“I shouldn’t have gone on the court today,” she said.
+“The last few weeks have been extremely stressful in my personal life.
+Last match took so much out of me, but I wanted to play in front of a great audience as they helped me pull through my first match.
+I wanted to go out there and try but it was a mistake.
+I hope to take a break and be able to come back.”

 Coco Gauff, playing about 45 minutes from her home, overcame a tough test from Zhang Shuai and won 7-6 (1), 7-5.
 Jessica Pegula of the U.S. also made the fourth round, the No. 16 seed beating No. 17 Elena Rybakina 6-3, 6-4.
-No. 21 Veronika Kudermetova advanced as well, topping Shelby Rogers of the U.S. 6-1, 7-5.
+No. 21 Veronika Kudermetova advanced as well, topping Shelby Rogers of the U.S. 6-1, 7-5, and No. 28 Petra Kvitova also prevailed.

 On the men’s side, Nick Kyrgios had some problems.